-Despite the strides that open, scalable systems have taken in recent years, this shows not only that concerns over the feasibility and risk of joining operations together are still very real for some contact centres, but also perhaps that the benefits of doing so are still not seen to be strong enough to get over the inertia of the status quo.
+Despite the strides that open, scalable systems have taken in recent years, around one-third of nonvirtualised multiple operations have no intention of virtualising.
+This shows not only that concerns over the feasibility and risk of joining operations together are still very real for some contact centres, but also perhaps that the benefits of doing so are still not seen to be strong enough to get over the inertia of the status quo.